Hartland Monahan: Career

 In 334 NHL games, he scored 61 goals and 80 assists.

 Personal life

-Hartland lives in Atlanta, Georgia, and is a retired manager for United Parcel Service.
-Currently "Hart" as he is known by his close friends and associates is the Director of OnlineDonations.us a team and educational fundraising company located in the Atlanta metro area.
+Hartland lived in Atlanta, Georgia, and was a manager for United Parcel Service.
+"Hart", as he was known by his close friends and associates, was the director of OnlineDonations.us, a team and educational fundraising company located in the Atlanta metro area.

 In 2014, an ice arena in his hometown of Laval, Quebec was named in his honor after a letter writing campaign.
+Monahan died on December 9, 2023, at the age of 72.